Genealogy of the extremal process of the branching random walk: Introduction

+It is a well-known result from Galton-Watson processes theory that this assumption is equivalent to the fact that the surviving event $S = \{ \#\T = \infty\}$, in which the process never dies out, occurs with positive probability.
+Moreover, we assume the branching random walk to be in the boundary case:

 and that the reproduction law is non-lattice.
-Under these assumptions, the surviving event of the branching random walk $S = \{ \#\T=\infty\}$ occurs with positive probability.
-Any branching random walk satisfying some mild assumption can be reduced to this case by an affine transformation (see e.g. the discussion in~\cite{BeG11}).
+This assumption guarantees that the minimal position $M_n = \min_{|u|=n} V(u)$ satisfies $\lim_{n \to \infty} \frac{M_n}{n} = 0$ a.s. (c.f.
+Biggins \cite{Big76}).
+Any branching random walk satisfying mild assumptions can be reduced to this case by an affine transformation (see e.g. the discussion in~\cite{BeG11}).
 We set

-By \eqref{eqn:boundary} and the branching property of the branching random walk, the processes $(W_n)$ and $(Z_n)$ are martingales, which are called the critical martingale and derivative martingale respectively.
+By \eqref{eqn:boundary} and the branching property of the branching random walk, the processes $(W_n)$ and $(Z_n)$ are martingales, which are called the critical martingale and derivative martingale of the branching random walk respectively.